 For more information, see our full article about Understand and troubleshoot backing up open files with Windows VSS.

-To ensure the database and all Outlook data can be recovered, we recommend exporting your Outlook data to an Outlook for Mac Data File (.olm) and backing up that file.
+To ensure the database and all Outlook data can be recovered, export your Outlook data to an Outlook for Mac Data File (.olm) and back up that file.